annafriemoth/ios-structs-classes-lab/README.md

 let fred = Giant()
 ```

-Will these three lines of code run?
+Q: Will these three lines of code run?
 If not, why not?

+A: No, because homePlanet is a let Constant.

 ```swift
 fred.name = "Brick"